horaceg/blog/content/posts/bayes.md

 We obtain predictions directly with the `Predictive` method.
-Note that since we simulate one throw, this is a Bernoulli experimemt thus the predictive probability is exactly equal to the mean.
+Note that since we simulate one toss, this is a Bernoulli experimemt thus the predictive probability is exactly equal to the mean.

 ```python